Why is the government subsidising pollution in the form of free credits?

 Right now, a large chunk of the economy is having its pollution subsidised, holding back the incentives and opportunities for these industries to cut pollution.

 This is expensive, and is getting more expensive each year as the carbon price rises over time.
-In 2021 alone, the free carbon credits were worth $550 million.
+Treasury estimated that industrial allocation cost the Government $600 million in 2022.
 If any subsidies should be put in place in the transition to a zero carbon future, it should be to support the transition of industries, not prop up their pollution.

-This is fundamentally incompatible with our climate goals in the Zero Carbon Act, as in 2050, when the country is meant to be at net zero emissions, 30% of these industries’ emissions will still face no carbon price.
+This is fundamentally incompatible with our climate goals in the Zero Carbon Act, because in 2050 (when the country is meant to be at net zero emissions), 30% of these industries’ emissions will still face no carbon price.

 It is also unfair.
 Everyday households play their part by paying the carbon price in our petrol and electricity bills.
 As the emissions cap shrinks to try meet our targets, the burden of meeting those targets increasingly falls on individuals, while some of our biggest polluting industries continue to get a free pass to pollute.